Program overview

 - 1.0 FCEs of elective courses

-This structure ensures that students gain both theoretical knowledge and practical experience, preparing them for real-world public health challenges.
+This structure ensures that students gain both theoretical knowledge and practical experience, preparing them for careers in public health.

 Featured Experiences